jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="wait_for"></a> wait_for

-Se bloquea hasta que se complete la operación asincrónica asociada o la hora especificada por `_Rel_time` ha transcurrido.
+Se bloquea hasta que se complete la operación asíncrona asociada o la hora especificada por `_Rel_time` ha transcurrido.

 ### <a name="syntax"></a>Sintaxis